Either you are new to blogging, or you have some experience in blogging. Choosing the best WordPress theme for your food blog is always a challenge.

 Any images that are not high in quality are poor images.
 Never look cheap in front of your audience.
 This goes a long way in building your brand and people trusting you.

 The second type of bad images is inappropriate images.
-Like I said earlier the images has to be closely related to the business else people will get confused and worse they will bounce off.
+Like I said earlier the images have to be closely related to the business else people will get confused and worse they will bounce off.

 Good, high-quality images cost you a little bit of money.
 Ranging anywhere from $1 to $7 depending on your requirement and the quality of the image.